 If 10 minutes is simply too much, then don’t give up.
 Start with just 2 minutes and build your ability over a number of weeks.
 Meditation for weight loss is not a race.

-When you start you’re going to be thinking about if you’re comfortable or 100’s of other issues.
-Tell yourself not to worry and, as Nike say, just do it!
+When you start, you’re going to be thinking about if you’re comfortable or hundreds of other issues.
+Tell yourself not to worry and, as Nike says, just do it!

 Follow A Guide